Peterhague/CI-_MS2_Minesweeper/README.md

 <th>Actual result</th>
 </tr>
 <tr>
-<td>Table listing the benefits of membership across the 3 different levels</td>
+<td>Guess the Flag game.</td>
-<td>Click on 'Our Services' in the navigation bar and scroll down to find the table.</td>
+<td>Click on the Guess the Flag link in the navigation bar, and press the game's play button.
+The game will display 10 random national flags, with associated
-<td>Find out about the membership scheme and its benefits</td>
+input fields.
+Type your attempt into each field according to your general knowledge.
+Press the Submit button to see your score.
+Press the Play Again button for repeated attempts and to gradually improve your scores by committing the flags to memory.</td>
+<td>Test my general knowledge and memory</td>
 <td>Works as expected</td>
 </tr>
 </table>

 <p><a href="docs/user-stories/us5.png">See User Story 5 images</a></p>

 <p><em>6.
-As a potential stakeholder, I want to discover the firm's culture and the personalities of the KMP.</em></p>
+As a player, I want games that that are responsive to my abilities.</em></p>
 <table>
 <tr>
 <th>Feature</th>